 Personalized Search – Behavior Cues, Intent Mapping, and How They Work9 min readReading Time: 7 minutes

-As a retailer, you might have heard about personalized search – and are probably wondering why there is so much hype around it.
+As a retailer, you might have heard about AI Powered Search – and are probably wondering why there is so much hype around it.
 A basic search works just well enough and allows people to search for things and show them results.
 Why is personalizing these results important?

-Well, in this post-covid modern society, if you don’t have a search solution that isn’t capable of providing personalized search results for shoppers, well, then you are already lagging behind.
+Well, in this post-covid modern society, if you don’t have a search solution that isn’t capable of providing AI Powered Search results for shoppers, well, then you are already lagging behind.

 Let me explain why.
 Think about your shoppers.